NumesSanguis/FACSvatar/blender/blender-development-setup.md

 py_exec = str(next(py_path.glob("python*")))  # first file that starts with "python" in "bin" dir
 # TODO check permission rights
 subprocess.call([py_exec, "-m", "ensurepip"])
+# Output should be: 0
 # upgrade pip to latest version
 subprocess.call([py_exec, "-m", "pip", "install", "--upgrade", "pip"])
+# Output should be: 0
 ```
-This should return `0`.
+This should return 2x `0`.
 If it returns `1`, it's likely that you're not running Blender with Admin rights.

 ## Next steps
 ```